Serving Aurora, Denver Metro & Colorado | 15+ Years of DUI Defense

 When you are involved in a serious accident that results in injury or death.

 At that point, you must typically choose between a breath test or a blood test.
-In cases involving suspected drug use, officers will almost always require a blood test.
+In cases involving suspected drug use, officers will always require a blood test.

 Request a Free Consultation